google/brain-tokyo-workshop/WANNRelease/README.md

 ### Using the VAE Racer environment

 The pretrained VAE used in the VAERacer experiments is about 20MB, so rather than include it in every folder we put a single copy in the base directory.
-To use it copy the contents of `vaeRacer` into the root directory, e.g.
+To use it copy the contents of `vae` into the root directory, e.g.

 `cp -r vae WANN/`